Hengle/Folkvangr/Jobs/Application.md

 ## Application
-People are generally busy and applications and interviews can be a pain, so to make this process as painless as possible, just send an intro email or message with any questions if interested.
+Applications and interviews can be a pain, so to make this process as painless as possible, just send an intro email or message with any questions if interested.

 **Name:**

 **Preferred Email or Alternate Means of Contact:**

-**What role are you interested in?**
+**What project role are you interested in?**

+**Attach portfolio images or a link to a portfolio or online resume.**

 ## Possible Followup Interview Questions